citrix/terraform-provider-citrix/docs/resources/policy_set.md

 - `enabled` (Boolean) Indicate whether the filter is being enabled.
 - `ou` (String) Organizational Unit to be filtered.

-Read-Only:

-- `id` (String) Id of the organizational unit policy filter.

 <a id="nestedatt--policies--tag_filters"></a>
 ### Nested Schema for `policies.tag_filters`